anderson-aristotle/ruby-hash/README.md

 ## Creating Ruby Hashes

-Let's look at different ways to create a Hash.
+Let's look at different ways to create a Hash and then add some key value pairs to it.

 ### Demo: Hash Creation